PepsiCo is showing signs of recovery. In Q3, the company maintained earnings growth and stable margins despite weak sales in North America.

 PepsiCo’s management noted that the company demonstrates resilience despite challenging conditions.
 The crucial issues in Q3 were the recall of Quaker products over potential Salmonella contamination and geopolitical tensions in some international markets.

 CEO Ramon Laguarta emphasised that the company has remained profitable thanks to strict cost control and continued investment in its competitiveness.
-However, in light of these challenges, PepsiCo has revised its Q4 and full-year 2024 revenue outlook.
+However, considering these challenges, PepsiCo has revised its Q4 and full-year 2024 revenue outlook.
 Revenue growth is now expected to fall below the previous projection of 4%, while the forecast for EPS growth remains at a minimum of 8%.
 Nonetheless, PepsiCo retains a positive outlook for the full year 2024.

 Although its financial performance declined year-on-year, its stock price rose following the earnings release.